Fred Hampton: Early life and youth

-Fredrick Allen Hampton Sr. was born on August 30, 1948, in present-day Summit Argo, Illinois (generally shortened to Summit), and moved with his parents to another Chicago suburb, Maywood, at age 10.
+Fredrick Allen Hampton was born on August 30, 1948, in present-day Summit Argo, Illinois (generally shortened to Summit), and moved with his parents to another Chicago suburb, Maywood, at age 10.
 His parents had come from Louisiana as part of the Great Migration of African Americans in the early 20th century out of the South.
 They both worked at the Argo Starch Company, a corn starch processor.
 As a youth, Hampton was gifted both in the classroom and athletically, and hoped to play center field for the New York Yankees.
 At 10 years old, he started hosting weekend breakfasts for other children from the neighborhood, cooking the meals himself in what could be described as a precursor to the Panthers' free breakfast program.
 In high school, he led walkouts protesting black students' exclusion from the competition for homecoming queen and calling on officials to hire more black teachers and administrators.
 Hampton graduated from Proviso East High School with honors and varsity letters, and a Junior Achievement Award, in 1966.

 In 1966, Fred Hampton turned 18.
 At that time, he started identifying with the Third World socialist struggles, as well as reading communist revolutionaries Che Guevara, Ho Chi Minh, and Mao Zedong.
 Shortly after, Hampton urged not only peace in the Vietnam War, but also North Vietnam's victory.

 Hampton became active in the National Association for the Advancement of Colored People (NAACP) and assumed leadership of its West Suburban Branch's Youth Council.
 In his capacity as an NAACP youth organizer, he demonstrated leadership abilities: from a community of 27,000, he was able to muster a youth group of 500 members strong.
 He worked to get more and better recreational facilities established in the neighborhoods and to improve educational resources for Maywood's impoverished black community.